FAQ about UAlbany's online Student Instructional Rating Form

-As for the private vendor, DigitalMeasures, which manages the course evaluation system, signed confidentiality agreements with the University at Albany and has contractually agreed to abide by all terms of the Federal Educational Rights and Privacy Act (FERPA) and the Americans with Disabilities Act (ADA).
-This corporation has safely and securely managed data systems for hundreds of colleges and universities for several years, and is the same corporation which manages the “Faculty Activity Reports” all UAlbany teaching faculty are required to update each year.
-[For further details, please see the statement “DigitalMeasures Protects Your Privacy” at the end of this FAQ.]
+As for the private vendor, IOTA Solutions, which manages the course evaluation system, signed confidentiality agreements with the University at Albany and has contractually agreed to abide by all terms of the Federal Educational Rights and Privacy Act (FERPA) and the Americans with Disabilities Act (ADA).
+This corporation has safely and securely managed data systems for dozens of colleges and universities for several years.
+[For further details, please see the statement “IOTA Solutions Protects Your Privacy” at the end of this FAQ.]

 The date the survey closes will be stated in your e-mail invitation to the survey.

 A big advantage of online systems is that the students can fill them out anytime, anywhere, 24/7, between the starting date.
 Filling out paper forms took up class time, and may have limited the time you had available to answer open-ended questions.
 From now on, if you can log into your MyUAlbany page during the evaluation period, you can do the evaluation and, for an open-ended question, you can write as long (or as short) a response as you wish.

 “Are the questions the same as the paper SIRFs I filled out in previous years?”
 Yes.
 An advisory committee includes undergraduate and graduate student representatives, to review the questions and make suggestions for changing them.
 The online system also allows departments and schools, and individual faculty, to add their own questions specifically addressing concerns related to the specific programs and courses.
 Most departments and programs have decided to take advantage of this capability, so you may see some new questions, generally open-ended ones, on some of the SIRF questionnaires.